 A Quick Look at the MeHand

-The following short video provides a quick visual look at the MeHand, though it isn’t particularly informative:
+The following short video provides a good overview of the MeHand:

 We are especially impressed by the MeHand’s ability to grasp objects with fine control.
-There is no question that the bilateral amputee in this video is performing tasks that would be difficult, if not impossible, without bionic hands.
+There is no question that the bilateral amputee in this video is performing tasks that would be impossible without bionic hands.

 Note that the MeHand will eventually offer two models: the MeHandA, which is the premium version, and the MeHandB, which is aimed at a lower-priced segment of the market.
 We will describe the differences where appropriate.

 Grip Patterns & Control System